In a population of 21.5 million, there are only about 490,000 Christians.

 She still faces persecution from her Muslim neighbours and some family members, but in the past year three of her sisters have stopped opposing her and have become Christians themselves!
 “I never retaliated or drove them out of my home.
 Instead, I showed them love.
 The love we showed them has won them over to Christ,” says Naomi.

 Naomi even has godly love for her neighbours who persecute her: “I am a Christian, I have to show love even to the worst of my enemies.
 Who knows, I may draw them to Christ despite their attitude towards me.
 Christians are people who love their enemies – their haters – as brothers.
 That is how we can win them for the kingdom.”

 Mali has risen several places on the World Watch List this year, and this is due to an increase in pressure in many different areas, particularly the government.
 Jihadists are expanding and the general situation in the country is deteriorating fast.
 The country has seen two coups in the recent past, which has helped the jihadists expand their power and target Christians.

 Please keep praying for your brothers and sisters in Mali.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works through local partners to strengthen the church in Mali with persecution survival training, economic empowerment projects and discipleship support for new believers.
+Open Doors works through local partners in Mali to provide persecution survival training, discipleship programmes and economic empowerment projects.

 Your support helps persecuted Christians continue to courageously follow Jesus.